 The Talismans of a Beloved Saint

 It is often helpful to carry symbols of our higher powers with us to remind us of their constant support.
-Wearing a Saint Anthony Talisman or Saint Anthony Bracelet is an excellent way to keep his strength at close hand.
+Wearing a Saint Anthony Talisman or Saint Anthony Bracelet is an excellent way to keep his strength close at hand.
 Place a Saint Anthony Laminated Prayer Card in your wallet or car to lead you on the right path.
 Sprinkle some Saint Anthony Perfume on yourself or your clothing to help you find what you are looking for.
 Place a Saint Anthony Medal in a mojo bag with some Aquamarine Tumbled Stones and sprinkle the bag with Saint Anthony oil.
 Put the mojo bag in your pocket or purse to offer you guidance wherever you may go.

-Anthony of Padua’s spirituality, expressiveness and humility are traits which have led him to be one of the most beloved of the Christian saints.
+Anthony of Padua’s spirituality, expressiveness, and humility are traits that have led him to be one of the most beloved of the Christian saints.
 In times of loss and confusion, it is comforting to know that this humble patron is watching over us.
 Saint Anthony wrote “The saints are like the stars.
 In his providence, Christ conceals them in a hidden place that they may not shine before others when they might wish to do so.
 Yet they are always ready to exchange the quiet of contemplation for the works of mercy as soon as they perceive in their heart the invitation of Christ."
-These encouraging words offer reassurance to anyone who has lost something close to them or who is, themselves, lost.
+These encouraging words offer reassurance to anyone who has lost something close to them or who is themselves, lost.